ePages-de/epages-docs/_posts/2017/2017-06-08-roadmap-process.md

 ---

 At ePages we regularly do plannings for our product roadmap, where we define the roadmap for an iteration of three months.
-This mount of planning has proven to be a good time frame, as it gives our customer facing departments (e.g. sales and marketing) enough information about what they can communicate to our customers, while at the same time, it gives product management enough flexibility to align the roadmap with our changing business needs.
+This has proven to be a good time frame, as it gives our customer facing departments (e.g. sales and marketing) enough information about what they can communicate to our customers, while at the same time, it gives product management enough flexibility to align the roadmap with our changing business needs.

 I often hear people questioning, if roadmap planning aligns with an agile mindset, because “planning is so waterfall” and even the agile manifesto says “responding to change over following a plan”.
 And while I am a strong believer that too much planning is often not beneficial for the outcome of a project and can be a waste of time, I also believe that every project requires some planning to keep delivery dates and such in mind.